yktt-nuane/predict-ponv/README.md

 ## How to use

-Enter the information below to predict whether it will be PONV or not and answer if prophylaxis is needed.
+Enter the information below to predict whether it will be PONV or not.

 ・age
 ・gender
-・smoke
+・smoking history
-・ponv_history
+・history of PONV
-・anxiety
+・anxiety score

 ## Notice